cairdcoinheringaahing/AddPlusPlus/README.md

 The number of arguments for a function are defined as the number of `@` in the `<arguments>` section.
 Each `@` represents 1 argument.
 If you include a `*` in the arguments the entire stack is returned from the function, rather than just the top item.
 An `^` being included means that it returns the stack as a string

-**TAKE NOTE!
-These two symbol commands are currently under development; dp not use with certainty**

 ### Code

 Functions use a stack memory system, compared to `main` which uses an accumulator (`x`)